 We use technology to transmit goodness.
 Our Technology Programs empower campers to make a difference in the world by building fundamental digital media skills.
 Campers apply both the Maker Mindset and Connected Mindset™ to create “positive goal” games, apps, and movies.
 Yes, kids are learning tech skills like coding, animation, and web design that can inspire hobbies or even careers.
 At the same time though, they are learning life skills that apply to any scenario like how to work in teams, empathize with your audience, convey a personal message, or persevere through challenge.
 Oh, and along the way, we make sure they get healthy outdoor play and good ol’ fashion camp fun.

 We let nature be our teacher.
 Our Nature Programs turn the environment into our classroom.
-Campers practice the Maker Mindset and Mindfulness in beautiful regional parks, typically in late July through August.
+Campers practice the Maker Mindset and Mindfulness in beautiful regional parks.
 We focus on developing an eco-consciousness by seeing the world through the lens of nature’s creatures.
 Campers take guided hikes with our naturalists and learn to identify and respect flora and fauna.
 They use the scientific method and techniques employed by actual physicists, chemists, biologists, or entomologists in the field.
 We even incorporate survival skills such as tying knots, constructing a shelter or safely build a campfire.
 Campers leave prepared for life in school…or the wild.